-Cyndie M. Chang is the managing partner of the firm's Los Angeles office.
-Ms. Chang litigates complex business and commercial disputes involving contracts, unfair competition, trademark, trade secrets, products liability, broker disputes, entertainment and real estate law.
-Further, she has litigated various kinds of insurance coverage issues, including significant, multimillion-dollar environmental, asbestos, toxic tort and long tail liability claims, as well as subrogation, contribution, bad faith, and reinsurance disputes.
-In addition, she has counseled insurers on complicated claims management and coverage issues involving first party and third party claims.
+Cyndie M. Chang is the Managing Partner of the firm's Los Angeles office.
+Ms. Chang litigates complex business, class action, and commercial disputes involving contracts, products liability, product safety and recall, business torts and fraud, unfair competition, antitrust, construction defect, trademarks, trade secrets, the Americans with Disabilities Act (ADA), California Proposition 65, entertainment, and real estate law.
+Further, she litigates insurance coverage issues, including significant environmental, asbestos, toxic tort, commercial general liability, and long tail liability claims, as well as subrogation, contribution, bad faith, extracontractual, and reinsurance disputes.
+Her services have spanned various industries, including fashion, retail, and consumer goods, service providers, insurance, manufacturing, energy, utilities, and telecommunications.

-In the community, Ms. Chang has served on the Board of Directors for the Asian Pacific Community Fund ("APCF"), a non-profit organization that supports Asian Pacific Islander communities in need and generates funding for 29 affiliate agencies in Southern California.
+In the community, Ms. Chang currently serves on the Board of Directors for Loyola Law School, Los Angeles.
+She has served on the Board of Directors for the Asian Pacific Community Fund ("APCF"), a non-profit organization that supports Asian Pacific Islander communities in need and generates funding for 29 affiliate agencies in Southern California.
+She also serves on the Asian Americans Advancing Justice-Los Angeles (AAAJ-LA) Pro Bono Advisory Council.
+She also represented AAAJ in a highly-publicized pro bono matter regarding the constitutionality of a proposed business sign ordinance requiring use of the modern Latin alphabet (e.g., English) in the City of Monterey Park.
 Ms. Chang is also a licensed California Real Estate Broker.

 - Obtained compensatory and punitive damages, and prejudgment interest, resulting in a multi-million dollar award after leading an over 3-week jury trial on behalf of foreign investor involving commercial real estate fraud.